maxwellharon/Quotes/README.md

  26th May 2018 2.10PM
 #### By **Maxwell Haron**
 ## Description
-Quote is a web based application that
+Quote is a web based application that displays quotes from various people around the world.Users are able to interact more with the web application and get to find out more about where the quote came from.Users can also use quote to write their own quotes and post them.The quote written by the users will display their name plus the quote.If a user happens to like the quote he/she can Upvote the quote and if they happen to dislike the quote then they can Downvote the quote
 ## Installation Requirements
 * A web browser is required to access the application since it is web based .
-* Internet connection
+* Internet connection allow

 ## Known Bugs
   There are no known bugs affecting the website at the moment.But if the user encounters any then I will be happy to look them up and fix them